 Long-term Care Classifications

-Typologizing welfare states or welfare state systems is a common endeavor in welfare state research, not at least since Esping-Andersen's (1990) seminal study.
-His work and the following adaptions and discussions (Ferrera, 1996; Arts and Gelissen, 2002; Castles and Mitchell, 1993) still provide a basic template for case selection and evaluation in all areas of welfare state research, which includes social service research (Rostgaard, 2002).
-Since then a vast amount of issue and area-specific typologies have been developed, not least in the neighboring field of healthcare (Wendt, 2014; Reibling et al., 2019; Schieber, 1987; Böhm et al., 2013).
+Typologizing welfare states and welfare state systems is a common endeavor in welfare state research since Esping-Andersen's (1990) seminal study.
+His work and the following adaptions and discussions (Ferrera, 1996; Arts and Gelissen, 2002; Castles and Mitchell, 1993) still provide a basic template for case selection and evaluation in all areas of welfare state research (Rostgaard, 2002).
+Since then a vast amount of issue and area-specific typologies have been developed, not least in healthcare (Wendt, 2009, 2014; Wendt et al. 2009; Reibling et al., 2019; Böhm et al., 2013), a field that is particularly close to the field of long-term care (LTC).

-LTC is thereby defined as:
+LTC is defined as:

 “Range of services required by persons with a reduced degree of functional capacity, physical or cognitive, and who are consequently dependent for an extended period of time on help with basic activities of daily living (ADL).
 This “personal care” component is frequently provided in combination with help with basic medical services such as “nursing care” (help with wound dressing, pain management, medication, health monitoring), as well as prevention, rehabilitation or services of palliative care.
 Long-term care services can also be combined with lower-level care related to “domestic help” or help with instrumental activities of daily living (IADL).”
 (Colombo et al., 2011: 11–2).

-Although this definition is independent of age most LTC recipients are above 65 years old.
+This definition does not consider LTC recipients’ age.
+However, most recipients are older than 65 years.

-Typologies including the institutional structure of LTC systems or facets of LTC systems can be divided into three major groups.
-A first group focuses on social services in general where LTC is just one part of a bigger social service picture (Anttonen and Sipilä, 1996; Bettio and Plantenga, 2004; Kautto, 2002; Leitner, 2003; Saraceno and Keck, 2010).
-The second group genuinely concentrates on LTC for the elderly, although they often include disability due to data reasons.
-(Alber, 1995; Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010; Halásková et al., 2017; Pommer et al., 2009; van Hooren, 2012).
-Finally, the third group focuses on special aspects of LTC and zoom in on migration in the context of LTC (Anderson, 2012; Da Roit and Weicht, 2013; Simonazzi, 2008; van Hooren, 2012; Simonazzi, 2008), cash for care schemes in LTC (Da Roit and Le Bihan, 2010), and informal care by families (Di Rosa et al., 2011; Leitner, 2003; Pfau-Effinger, 2014; Simonazzi, 2008).Because our focus lies on building a typology of LTC system types, we identified the second group of typologies as most relevant for our analysis.
+Typologies that capture the institutional structure of LTC systems or facets of LTC systems can be divided into three major groups.
+A first group focuses on social services in general where LTC is just one part of a larger social service picture (Anttonen and Sipilä, 1996; Bettio and Plantenga, 2004; Kautto, 2002; Leitner, 2003; Saraceno and Keck, 2010).
+A second group concentrates on LTC for the elderly, although they often include disability ass well due to data reasons (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010; Halásková et al., 2017; Pommer et al., 2009; van Hooren, 2012).
+A third group focuses on special aspects of LTC and zoom in on migration in the context of LTC (Anderson, 2012; Da Roit and Weicht, 2013; Simonazzi, 2008; van Hooren, 2012; Simonazzi, 2008), cash for care schemes in LTC (Da Roit and Le Bihan, 2010), and informal care by families (Di Rosa et al., 2011; Leitner, 2003; Pfau-Effinger, 2014; Simonazzi, 2008).

+Our focus lies on building a typology of LTC system types, we therefore have identified the second group of typologies as most relevant for our analysis.
 These typologies include a huge variety in the (number of) included country cases, data, methods, and results.
-However, with regard to dimensions and indicators, most studies repeatedly analyze four central dimensions, thus creating a certain standardization and comparability that we can make use of.
+With regard to dimensions and indicators, most studies repeatedly analyze four central dimensions and thereby have created a certain standardization and comparability.

 I. Supply: Most typologies under analysis, incorporate the dimension of supply.
-Indicators in this dimension include financial resources (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010), but also staff and staffing levels (Alber, 1995) as well as bed density in institutional LTC (Alber, 1995; Damiani et al., 2011).
+Indicators in this dimension include financial resources (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010), staff and staffing levels (Alber, 1995) and bed density in institutional LTC (Alber, 1995; Damiani et al., 2011).
 Furthermore, the type of provision is often included in the supply dimension and operationalized via the percentage of people in ambulatory or residential care settings (Alber, 1995; Damiani et al., 2011; Halásková et al., 2017).